 Pastry Cream

-- Remove from the heat and stir in the vanilla.
-Place the pastry cream in a bowl and cover with plastic wrap, pressing it directly onto the surface of the pastry cream to prevent a skin from forming.
+- Remove the pan from the heat and stir in the vanilla.
+Place the pastry cream in a bowl and cover it with plastic wrap, pressing it directly onto the surface of the pastry cream to prevent skin from forming.
 Refrigerate for a minimum of 2 hours.

 - Slice the remaining cherries and place them on top of pastry cream until the entire surface is covered.